Terry David Jones

-Terry David Jones (June 13, 1938 - March 21, 2014) is a former politician in Ontario, Canada.
+Terry David Jones (June 13, 1938 - March 21, 2014) was a former politician in Ontario, Canada.
 He served in the Legislative Assembly of Ontario from 1975 to 1985 as a member of the Progressive Conservative Party.

 Background

 Jones was born in Toronto, and educated at the University of Toronto.
 He worked for his family building cottages in Muskoka.
 Later he established an insurance business in Streetsville, Ontario.

 Politics

 He was elected to the Ontario legislature in the 1975 provincial election, defeating New Democratic Party candidate David Busby by 385 votes in Mississauga North.
 In 1976, Jones chaired a commission which established the provincial drinking age at nineteen.

 He defeated Busby again by a greater margin in the 1977 election, and won by a significant majority in 1981.
 Jones was a backbench supporter of the William Davis and Frank Miller governments, and was named Deputy Speaker on October 11, 1983.
 During his time in office he served as Parliamentary Assistant to several ministers including the Provincial Secretary for Social Development and the Minister of the Treasury and Economics.

 The Progressive Conservatives suffered an electoral setback in the 1985 election, and Jones lost his seat to Liberal candidate Steve Offer by 1,424 votes.